ndrewpj/FastFlowLM/README.md

 ⚠️ **Please note**:
 - FastFlowLM is designed for **single-user local use**.
 This remote demo machine may experience short wait times when **multiple users** access it concurrently — please be patient.
 - Some universities or companies may **block access** to the test drive site.
 If it doesn't load over Wi-Fi, try switching to a **cellular network**.
+- When switching models, it may take longer time to replace the model in memory.
 - Large prompts (30k+ tokens) may take longer — but it works.*

 ---